 The greatest treasures were the spaces themselves.
 Hiding from the world was a delight.
 What could be more comfortable than an unused room in an unused wing of the house?
 Here I could be secluded, and listen to the world.
 More than anything about my childhood I remember this particular quiet, which still feels crystal clear despite its remoteness in time.

 But it cannot be only connected to the physical place, or be a physical quiet.
 There was something else there too.
 Over years, that Quiet receded, and now the world feels very loud.
 Somehow I feel that the Quiet remains somewhere, hidden out of sight only for now, and I will find it again some day.

 ~ ~ ~

 There is a tale: Once a king was holding a winter banquet.
 Wind and clouds stirred, and one guest had yet to arrive, so the king decided to join the servants and wait for him by the gate.
 When the guest finally rode in, the king also spotted an old man struggling through the snow.
-He sent his servants to invite the stranger to stay the night, should he happen to live far and not wish to brave bad weather.
-He agreed, and they all returned to the castle together.
+He sent his servants, inviting the stranger to stay the night.
+The stranger was delighted, and all together they returned to the castle.